Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Proof of Theorem

 \subsection{Error estimate on velocity}

-\textbf{The proof of the estimate $\eqref{es1.1}$.} After we have established Lemma $\ref{lemma:4.3}$, the main job of proving Theorem \ref{thm1} will be reduced to estimate each term of $\eqref{notation:5.2}$ according to the form given in Lemma $\ref{lemma3.1}$.
-Therefore, we mainly divide the whole proof into four steps.
+\textbf{The proof of the estimate $\eqref{es1.1}$.} Based on Lemma $\ref{lemma:4.3}$, the first two steps listed in Subsection $\ref{subsec:1.4}$ have been completed.
+Now, we will show a detailed proof for Step 3 therein.
+The main task in this step will be reduced to estimating each term presented in $\eqref{notation:5.2}$ according to the form of the right-hand side of the equations $\eqref{pde3.14}$ given in Lemma $\ref{lemma3.1}$.
+Therefore, we mainly divide this step into four sub-steps.

-\textbf{Step 1.} We start from the first line of $\eqref{notation:5.2}$ that
+\textbf{Step 3-1.} We start from the first line of $\eqref{notation:5.2}$ that